Bleuje/antcolonysystem-tsp-qt/README.md

 ![image](https://raw.githubusercontent.com/Bleuje/antcolonysystem-tsp-qt/master/vwindow.png)

 ## Algorithm
-I found details about the Ant Colony System algorithm in this paper : http://www.i3s.unice.fr/~crescenz/publications/travaux_etude/colonies_fourmis-200605-rapport.pdf
+I found details about the Ant Colony System algorithm in this french paper : http://www.i3s.unice.fr/~crescenz/publications/travaux_etude/colonies_fourmis-200605-rapport.pdf

 Then I added a local search (it is still optional) after each ant walk : I try to reverse or shift subsequences of the permutation many times to improve it.
 I think it has greatly increased the quality of my results.